-We recognize the dignity of each individual (this is who we serve).
+We recognize the dignity of each individual [This is who we serve]

 Everyone is our brother and sister, and so people come first.
-Attention to the whole person: as a spiritual being who desires communion with God; as a physical being whose dignity demands that their basic needs are met; and as a social being who needs human community and nurturing relationships to flourish - sets the agenda for Franciscan ministry.
+Attention to the whole person as spiritual beings who desire communion with God; as physical beings whose dignity demands that their basic needs are met; and as social beings who need human community and nurturing relationships to flourish -sets the agenda for Franciscan ministry.
 We strive to create safe environments for all who come to us and all we meet in the course of our ministry.

-We are peacemakers (this is who serves).
+We are peacemakers [This is who serves]